 We’re not saying that everyone we’ve encountered on the beach this summer has been rude.
 It’s just that we’ve witnessed more than our fair share of head scratching behavior.
 It inspired us to write our guide to Jersey Shore beach etiquette.

 Don’t be “that guy” (or girl).
 Here’s our Top 15 list of things not to do on the Jersey Shore!

 And after spending a day at the beach, we’re sure you’ll be hungry — hit up one of our favorite Jersey shore oceanfront restaurants!

-3. “Ohh look at the seagull, I bet he’s hungry.”
+1. “Ohh look at the seagull, I bet he’s hungry.”
 Said no sane person over the age of 13.
-Do us all a favor and don’t feed the seagulls!
+Kindly do us all a favor and don’t feed the seagulls!

 6. You’re lying there in your Costco Tommy Bahama chair and you hear a commotion.
 Next thing you know, the pole end of an umbrella is making a b-line for your jugular.
 Luckily, its zips right by you and lands three towels away.
 Meanwhile, the umbrella owner trounced over your area trying to recover said umbrella.
 All of this could have been avoided by properly securing your umbrella.
 You’re at the beach, it’s windy.
 Sticking an 8 foot umbrella 4 inches into the sand is a recipe for disaster.

 7. You know that song you love so much?
 The one you built you’ve played on Spotify close to a thousand times.
 Guess what, no one wants to hear it!